rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 Therefore, my beloved brothers, be steadfast, immovable, always abounding in the work of the Lord, knowing that in the Lord your labor is not in vain. ^1558

-Now concerning the collection for the saints : as I directed the churches of Galatia, so you also are to do. ^1601
+Now concerning the collection for the saints: as I directed the churches of Galatia, so you also are to do. ^1601

 On the first day of every week, each of you is to put something aside and store it up, as he may prosper, so that there will be no collecting when I come. ^1602